Tile Source Options

 • nodata: the value to use for missing data. null or unset to not use a nodata value.

 • composite: either ‘lighten’ or ‘multiply’.
 Defaults to ‘lighten’ for all except the alpha band.
+Read more about blend modes and see examples here.

 • clamp: either True to clamp (also called clip or crop) values outside of the [min, max] to the ends of the palette or False to make outside values transparent.